4 Important Nutrients for Kids & Translating that to Meals

 In some cases a supplement or multivitamin may be required.
 To ease your mind and fill in nutrient gaps.
 Check with your doctor or dietitian if you’re not sure.

-Back to iron – meat contains heme iron, which is easiest form for our body to use.
+Back to iron – meat contains heme iron, which is the easiest form for our body to use.
 Sources include bison, beef, dark chicken and turkey (higher in iron than the white poultry), pork and fish,

 Non-heme iron is also important in our diet, although not absorbed as well by our bodies.
 Sources include tofu, beans and legumes, eggs, hemp hearts, spinach or anything that’s fortified like pasta and cereal.